Sunday, June 1, 2025

 The first call I made was to the Matriarch.
 Toby Stevens was about to receive Mandel bread, also known as mandelbrot via UPS.
 Lynn asked me to ship the baked goods via the UPS store in Creve Coeur (and reminding me to stamp the frequency reward card) just a day or so ago so they would arrive in time for Toby's 91st birthday on Valentine's Day.
 (Last year she baked 90 heart-shaped cookies).

 Toby lost her husband Dr. Samuel Stevens in 1993 (He was just 69).
 Sam and Toby were married in 1952.
 I felt compelled to mention that 1952 was the same year in which the British Queen Elizabeth became the Matriarch in the U.K. Years ago, She and Sam got a burial plot reserved in Neptune, NJ.
 Lynn would be buried next to her dad.
-(Poetic since I remember her Dad's funeral and the emotion she showed even years later visiting that cite.)
+(Poetic since I remember her Dad's funeral and the emotion she showed even years later visiting that site.)

 My brother Dan and his wife Netti drove from Cleveland to St. Louis (650 miles) in an amazing show of support.
 We were able to linger at the Cheshire Inn next to the fireplace.
 On the wall, adjacent to the elevator in the Cheshire Inn there were two Andy Warhol screen prints of Queen Elizabeth.
 The setting was reminiscent of Christmas on Edgewater Drive (where we grew up).